redbadger/crux/docs/src/part-1/testing.md

-# A guide to testing Crux apps
+# Testing Crux apps

+FIXME: some of the advanced stuff needs to go to Part II

 ## Introduction